 The website is a repository for images and stories relating to nearly twenty productions involving hundreds of young people and adults in many unusual East Dorset sites, from Kingston Lacy to Knowlton Rings to Wimborne’s Pump House.

 The website was made possible through a Heritage Lottery Fund grant of £10,700 awarded in 2013.
 For more about this, see a press cutting from the Bournemouth Echo.
+Also see a House of Commons letter from Annette Brooke, the local MP, congratulating WCT on the award.

 The website was officially launched by Annette Brook, MP, at the Priest’s House Museum on 14th March 2014.
 See an account of the evening.